WICI/fastviz/README.md

 Re-creating the demo movies
 ---------------------------

-The tools are released together with four datasets.
+The tools are released together with four datasets that reside in the directory ``data``.
 For each of the datasets a demo movie has been created using the tools:
   *  Bin Laden Death on Twitter (http://youtu.be/3G2hFSiVkr0)
   *  Super Bowl on Twitter (http://youtu.be/8GohDlc7P_A)
   *  IMDB movie keywords (http://youtu.be/f8_dgXonkc0)